nodezeroio/nvim/profiles.md

 All plugins are cloned to `$XDG_DATA_HOME/nodezero.nvim/profiles` by default.
 This can be overridden using the `NODEZERO_NVIM_PROFILES_PATH`.

+Profiles will be downloaded from `https://github.com` by default, this can be overridden by setting: `NODEZERO_NVIM_PROFILE_REPOSITORY`

 Only one profile with the same name/path may be specified, if multiples are defined this will result in an error.